Lemuel Stinson

 Lemuel Dale Stinson (born May 10, 1966) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Texas Tech Red Raiders.

 Stinson was born in Houston, Texas, where he graduated from Worthing High School.
 Stinson played in the NFL for six seasons, from 1988 to 1993.
 He played college football at Texas Tech University for three seasons (1984, 85, 87) as a receiver and cornerback.
 While at Texas Tech, he also competed in track and field as a hurdler.

 Stinson was selected in the sixth round of the 1988 NFL draft by the Chicago Bears, where he played until briefly joining the Atlanta Falcons in 1993, his final season.

 While at Texas Tech, he became a member of the Alpha Phi Alpha fraternity.

+During the 2025 season, Stinson served as the safeties coach for the Souther Jaguars football team.
+In 2026, he joined the Tall City Black Gold of the revived Continental Football League as the defensive coordinator.